 Community Resource Officer

 The Coffey County Sheriff's Office has adopted a philosophy known as Community Oriented Policing to our patrol methods.
-The idea of providing Community Oriented Policing Services, or COPS, is not a new technique to law enforcement.
-However, by learning through history and past experience, our nation's law enforcement agencies are adopting the philosophy of partnerships with our communities and their organizations to improve communication and thus improve our ability to combat crime and to recognize and solve community related problems.
+The idea of providing Community Oriented Policing Services (COPS) is not a new technique to law enforcement.
+However, by learning through history and past experience, our nation's law enforcement agencies are adopting the philosophy of partnerships with our communities and their organizations to improve communication, and thus improve our ability to combat crime and to recognize and solve community related problems.

 Community policing is a method which requires dedication to the basic motivations behind police service.
 We are here to protect and to serve our communities to the best of our abilities.
 Without community support, high ethical standards among our officers, and a willingness to learn about our communities' needs, this cannot be accomplished.